actions-marketplace-validations/kaneda-fr_dokku-deploy-github-action/README.md

 ### remote-branch

-The branch to push on the remote repository.
+The ref (SHA, tag, branch) to push on the remote repository.
 If not specified, `master` will be used.

 ### git-push-flags